India seeks ceasefire to evacuate its citizens from conflict zones in Ukraine | Business

 ''If that happens, it will certainly help our process.
 We have been asking for a cessation of hostilities by both sides.
 Local ceasefire or whatever works to get our people out of the conflict zones,'' Bagchi said.

-The spokesperson said 16 flights are scheduled for the next 24 hours to bring back the Indians from Romania, Hungary, Slovakia and Poland.
+The spokesperson said 16 flights are scheduled for the next 24 hours.

+Over 10,300 Indians brought back in 48 flights under evacuation mission 'Operation Ganga' so far, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)